oresttokovenko/resume-workflow/README.md

 # Resume Workflow CLI

-The Resume Workflow CLI tool automates the tedious parts of creating folders for each company you intend on applying to, copying over template files, and gracefully handling existing directories.
+The Resume Workflow CLI tool automates the tedious parts of creating folders for each company you intend on applying to and copying over template files.
 This tool, as a best practice, creates a `job_description.txt` file within the generated directories but offers the capability for more customization.
 The `_template` folder can be used to include additional template files, which can either be empty or contain files to be copied over during the resume generation process.

 ## Benefits
 - **Time-Saving:** Automates the creation of directory structures and copying of template files, reducing manual effort.
-- **Consistency:** Ensures a standardized structure and format for each job application.
+- **Consistency:** Ensures a standardized structure and format for each job application, as well as gracefully handles existing directories
-- **Flexibility:** Allows for customization through the `_template` folder, making it adaptable to different application requirements.
+- **Flexibility:** Allows for customization through the `_template` folder, making it adaptable to different application requirements (Word, LaTex, Typst, etc)

 Here is an example of basic structure using LaTeX and leveraging the `_template` option